Simulate observations by a three-channel model of quadratic phase coupling.

 The standard deviation of a Gaussian noise perturbing samples.
 It can be a scalar or a vector of length three.
 If a scalar is given, the same value is used for all of noises.
 Giving 0 is possible and specifies no noise.

-Given three periodic functions, this function generate a list of three data frames in which each column represents a simulated observation at a channel.
+Given three periodic functions, this function generates a list of three data frames in which each column represents a simulated observation at a channel.
 The phase is chosen at random from \([0, 2 \pi]\) for each observation and each channel.